 Prefer to use visuals.

-Many intuitive communicators present visual examples when communicating such as charts, diagrams or examples.
+Many intuitive communicators present visual examples when communicating, such as charts, diagrams or examples.
 This helps them illustrate the whole of an idea more easily.
+You could easily do this through a business phone app using the screen-sharing functionality.

 Need to avoid distractions.